Buying a bike for your kids can sometimes turn into a decision-making nightmare. You’ll probably be asking questions like;

 Cannondale is a very well-known bike manufacturer and they provide incredible quality which is highly visible in their Quick 24 bike.

-This bike is based upon Cannondale’s lightweight SmartForm C2 alloy frame and fork that is designed for riding over any type of terrains.
-Throw in the 1.5″ wide Kenda tires, the ride becomes more comfortable.
+This bike is based upon Cannondale’s lightweight SmartForm C2 alloy frame and fork that is designed for riding over any type of terrain.
+Throw in the 1.5″ wide knobby Kenda tires, the ride becomes more comfortable.

-The drivetrain is powered by a 7-speed Shimano gear system, controlled by grip shifter.
-With its 11-28T gearing range, you’d be sure your kid will cover both flat and hilly terrains without any problem.
+The drivetrain is powered by a 7-speed Shimano gear system, controlled by a grip shifter.
+With its 11-28T gearing range, you’d be sure your child will cover both flat and hilly terrains without any problem.